en9inerd/en9inerd.github.io/about.md

 ---
 layout: page
 title: About
+description: Vladimir is a Full Stack Engineer with a passion for software development and data processing automation.
+His expertise lies in JavaScript/TypeScript, Node.js, Python, and C programming.
 permalink: /about/
+image: /assets/images/logo.webp
 seo:
   type: person
 ---

 Hello, I'm Vladimir, a Full Stack Engineer with a passion for software development and data processing automation.
-My expertise lies in JavaScript/TypeScript, Node.js, Python, and some AWS services.
+My expertise lies in JavaScript/TypeScript, Node.js, Python, and C programming.
 At the moment, I specialize in building and maintaining web applications using frameworks like Angular, NestJS, and Express.js.
 Find more information about my skills and experience in my [Curriculum Vitae]({{ site.baseurl }}{% link cv.md %}).

 <p style="text-align: center;">{% avatar {{ site.github.owner_name }} size=200 %}</p>